Gorgias macros to guide returns without a portal: A 2026 guide

 Move beyond static instructions with an AI that truly learns

 This is where eesel AI comes into the picture.
-It's an AI platform that connects directly to your existing Gorgias helpdesk and gives it a major upgrade without forcing you to change your workflow.
-The setup is completely self-serve and you can get it running in just a few minutes.
+It's an AI platform that connects directly to your existing Gorgias helpdesk and acts as a complementary layer to enhance your efficiency.
+The setup is completely self-serve, and you can get it running in just a few minutes.

-The biggest difference? eesel AI automatically trains itself on your historical Gorgias tickets.
-It reads through thousands of your past conversations to learn your brand voice, understand your return policies in practice, and see how your top agents handle different situations.
-It learns from your best people, so you don't have to spend weeks writing manual instructions for every possibility.
+The biggest benefit? eesel AI can automatically train itself on your historical Gorgias tickets.
+It reviews your past conversations to understand your brand voice and how your agents handle different situations.
+It works alongside your team, helping to reduce the time spent on manual configuration.

 How eesel AI improves on Gorgias macros

-eesel AI was built to solve the exact problems that tools like macros and rule-based bots create.
-Here’s how it changes your return workflow:
+eesel AI was built to work within the Gorgias ecosystem to solve common challenges.
+Here’s how it can enhance your return workflow:

-• One-click setup.
+One-click setup.
 You can connect eesel AI to Gorgias, your help center, and other knowledge sources like Google Docs in minutes.
-There's no long sales call or developer time needed.

-• Handles complex, multi-step actions.
-A return isn't just one reply; it's a whole process. eesel AI can look up an order in Shopify, check its eligibility against your return policy, tag the Gorgias ticket as "Return Initiated," and then give the customer the correct, personalized instructions, all in one automated interaction.
+Handles complex, multi-step actions. eesel AI can help bridge the gap between platforms.
+It can look up an order in Shopify, check its eligibility, tag the Gorgias ticket, and provide personalized instructions in one smooth interaction.

 Test it out before you automate anything

-Switching to a new AI can feel like a big step, but it doesn’t have to be a blind one. eesel AI comes with a simulation mode that lets you test everything completely risk-free.
-You can run the AI over thousands of your past return tickets from Gorgias and see exactly how it would have replied.
+Adding new tools to your stack is a big step, and eesel AI makes it easy.
+It comes with a simulation mode that lets you test everything completely risk-free.
+You can run the AI over your past return tickets from Gorgias and see exactly how it would have replied.

-This gives you a clear, data-backed look at your potential automation rate.
-You can tweak the AI's behavior and get comfortable with its performance before a single customer ever chats with it.
+This gives you a clear look at your potential automation rate.
+You can refine the AI's behavior and get comfortable with its performance as a partner to your Gorgias setup.

 Gorgias pricing

 To give all this some context, it helps to see how Gorgias lays out its pricing.
-Their plans are typically based on the number of billable tickets you handle each month, with AI features often available as an add-on or priced based on usage.
+Their plans are designed to match different team sizes and needs.

 Scaling your returns process beyond macros

-Ready to stop managing returns by hand and programming your AI? eesel AI plugs into your Gorgias helpdesk and learns from your past tickets to deliver real automation.
+Ready to enhance your Gorgias setup? eesel AI connects to your helpdesk and learns from your past tickets to support your workflow.
 Start your free trial and see it in action in minutes.

 Frequently asked questions